JurgaMart/JurgaMart/README.md

 ## Hi there 👋 I am Jurga

-♻️ On transormation to a trustworthy Data Analyst.
+♻️ On transformation to a trustworthy Data Analyst.

 👑 A mature Family Operations Manager with 18 years of experience managing complex family operations across Germany, France, Lithuania, and the Netherlands.
 With a team of four (plus 1), I excel in data collection, analysis, and strategic decision-making in a dynamic environment.

-💪 As my current job does not provide enough challenges anymore, I am devoting myself to became a trustworthy Data Analyst.
+💪 As my current job does not provide enough challenges anymore, I am devoting myself to become a trustworthy Data Analyst.

 🔒 I am committed to continuous learning and am excited to see how the world of Data Analytics is changing and evolving.
 I am curious to find out where this journey will take me.